-In line with the objectives of the Paris Declaration his paper is concerned with the efficiency of aid delivery by multilateral donors; in other words, it works toward reducing redundancies, mission creep and overlap so beneficial for economists' and ex-politians employment but so burdensome to poor countries (and donor budgets).
+In line with the objectives of the Paris Declaration this paper is concerned with the efficiency of aid delivery by multilateral donors; in other words, it works toward reducing redundancies, mission creep and overlap so beneficial for economists' and ex-politians employment but so burdensome to poor countries (and donor budgets).
+However, this paper is far from producing operational instruments that would foster devision of labour and accountability among the multilateral donor organisations.
+To be sure, donors cannot be made fully accountable for the attainment of a specific MDG, because it is usually influenced by many factors that cannot be controlled by them.
+Nonetheless, the MDGs have the advantage to break down into targets so that may actually facilitate traceability; moreover, they are timebound which opens the opportunity to try different organisational responsabilities over long time spans.

 The next section will map the rising complexity of the donor landscape.
 Section 3 will then look for positive and normative explanations of the rise in multilateral complexity.
 Section 4 will briefly document the cost of complexity to donor budgets and to recipients.
 Section 5 will try to identify avenues toward efficient role assignment.

-2. Mapping the Multilateral Donor Non-System
+2 Mapping the Multilateral Donor Non-System

 The international development-finance system has become highly complex.
 New actors, both public and private, have emerged as important sources of finance.
 Traditional donors have begun using new financing instruments to deliver their aid.
-The goals of development assistance - already numerous - have broadened to include global and regional public goods.
+The goals of development assistance-already numerous-have broadened to include global and regional public goods.
 One would like to think that the international aid architecture is an orderly process guided by simple principles, but the trends clearly show that we have a non-system2.
 Unlike some of its elements (such as the Bretton Woods sister organisations), this non-system does not result from coherent design, but is a child of spontaneous disorder.
 In recent years, the multilateral aid system has been growing in complexity.
 Too many multilateral organisations, with overlapping mandates, complex funding arrangements and conflicting requirements for accounting and reporting seem at odds with the aid effectiveness agenda.

 The multilateral donor non-system needs serious mapping, a time-consuming exercise that is only now being started at the OECD/DAC3.
 What is the rationale of mapping?
-Such mapping identifies overlaps - leading to reduction of multilateral remit or proposals for consolidation; rivalries - leading to clarification of roles; and absences of co-ordination - leading to the design and implementation of co-ordinating structure.
+Such mapping identifies overlaps-leading to reduction of multilateral remit or proposals for consolidation; rivalries - leading to clarification of roles; and absences of co-ordination-leading to the design and implementation of co-ordinating structure.
 The mapping of the multilateral landscape is required to help identify areas for consolidation, address fragmentation and poor co-ordination at country level, and help identify comparative advantages for institutional role assignments among multilateral agencies.
 These are preconditions for the multilateral system to deliver aid effectively, with benefits for donors and partner countries alike.

-The DAC's Creditor Reporting System (CRS - database of aid activities) allows for recording the 'channel of delivery' in order to collect information on aid routed through the multilateral system.It thus provides a natural starting point for mapping multilateral donors.Late 2008, the CRS listed 263 international organisations to which core contributions count as official development assistance (ODA); this count includes public-private funds such as the Global Environment Facility (GEF) and Global Fund to Fight AIDS, TB, and Malaria (GFATM).
-The OECD (2008) study covered 229 agencies of the 242 that were on the list in 2007, since no information - not even a website - could be found for the other 13 organisations.
+The DAC's Creditor Reporting System (CRS-database of aid activities) allows for recording the 'channel of delivery' in order to collect information on aid routed through the multilateral system.
+It thus provides a natural starting point for mapping multilateral donors.
+Late 2008, the CRS listed 263 international organisations to which core contributions count as official development assistance (ODA); this count includes public-private funds such as the Global Environment Facility (GEF) and Global Fund to Fight AIDS, TB, and Malaria (GFATM).
+The OECD (2008) study covered 229 agencies of the 242 that were on the list in 2007, since no information-not even a website-could be found for the other 13 organisations.